 Today is a great day!
 I’m excited and proud to announce that as of February 1st, 2019, I’m joining Microsoft.
-I will join the Microsoft Azure Engineering team as a Senior Cloud Advocate.
-After being a Microsoft MVP for 7 years and working very closely with Microsoft the last couple of years, this is a great new opportunity and an exciting time ahead.
+I will join the Microsoft Azure Engineering (Cloud + AI) team as a Senior Cloud Advocate.
+After being a Microsoft MVP for seven years and working very closely with Microsoft in the last couple of years, this is a great new opportunity and an exciting time ahead.

 Microsoft Cloud Advocate

 My role is part of the Microsoft Developer Relations group and more specific the Cloud Advocates.
 I’m joining the team of Rick Claus, which many of you know from Channel9, Microsoft conferences and his overall work at Microsoft.
 Our team is focused on the IT Ops and IT Pro community.
 This allows me to do what I love most, which is being an advocate for customers in the Azure product group, sharing knowledge and engaging with the community.

 We are advocates for the IT community within Microsoft.
 Using the products, listen to customers, and help the product teams to prioritize their work.
 We develop tools to help use the products, we write documentation and tutorials, and we build connections between the community and the engineering teams.

 Our team’s charter is to help every technologist on the planet succeed, be they students or those working in enterprises or startups.
 We engage in outreach to developers and others in the software ecosystem, all designed to further technical education and proficiency with the Microsoft Cloud + AI platform.

 A large part of our mission is to make Microsoft Azure the best platform to run your applications and services, as well as making migration to the Microsoft Azure ecosystem simple.
 Our team looks for common pain points and works with the product teams to address them.
 In other cases, we build the missing pieces like tools and documentation.